webhintio/hint/packages/hint/docs/user-guide/telemetry/index.md

   To our Application Insights account.

-* Is it sent over HTTP
+* Is it sent over HTTPS?

   Yes.

 * Is it anonymous?

-  Yes.
-We don't store any information related to the user (we don't have users) or analyzed URLs.
+  Yes, we don't store any information related to the user (we don't have that concept, and we don't generate any unique identifier at any time) or analyzed URLs.

 * Who has access to it?